We may be able to help you if you need support at home to:

 You may also have an assessment by our assistive technology advisor if you need equipment to help you stay safe at home.
 For example, a life line alarm or falls sensor.

 Depending on the outcome of the assessment and your own goals and preferences, you may be provided with:

 - a short period of community support in your home

 - a rehabilitation programme to help improve your ability to manage at home

 If you need a short stay in residential care, we may be able to provide this and put in additional support to enable you to become more independent and return home.

 If you are entitled to intermediate care, the service is free of charge whilst your goals are being achieved.
 This can range from 1 to 6 weeks.

 If you need long term support, you may have to pay something towards the cost of your care, based on a financial assessment.

 If you already receive care services from the council, you will have to continue to pay for these services.
-Any additional services you receive from the Intermediate Care Service will be free.
+Any extra services you receive from the Intermediate Care Service will be free.